bensalcie/Bongodoo/README.md

   1. Home page with menus
   2. Privacy policy for components within the app
   3. About me
-  4. Variouslevels for one to explore
+  4. Various levels for one to explore
   5. Game selection area